-The Doyle Law Offices has time-tested experience with contract law and contract defense cases on not only an individual level but a commercial level as well.
+The Doyle Law Offices have time-tested experience with contract law and contract defense cases on not only an individual level but a commercial level as well.
 We have successfully handled many such cases over the last 23 years.
 Some of the industries we have worked with in our contract and business litigation practice include:

 Contract issues and disputes that typically arise include the following: